 Team Chatsworth had a much better showing here than in Game One, while Team Oak found itself already short one of their rookies who is now out for the season.
 This game was played entirely in the back (west) half of the field.

 There was an annoying distraction from a simultaneous and extremely one-sided game being played in the next-door arena.
-That home team effortlessly mopped up the opposition while riding atop a large and extremely noisy piece of equipment resemblilng a Zamboni – except that instead of laying down ice it extracted the scoring assets, spewed them into the large rear-mounted box, and literally pulverized them.
+That home team effortlessly mopped up the opposition while riding atop a large and extremely noisy piece of equipment resembling a Zamboni – except that instead of laying down ice it extracted the scoring assets, spewed them into a large rear-mounted box, and literally pulverized them.
 The remains were systematically dumped into a large depression formerly used for water events.
 The continual din from that team’s Fossil Fuel Marching Band effectively discouraged any winged or furred spectators from attending the Oak-Chatsworth match.

 As the game neared the final buzzer, Team Chatsworth was highly motivated to at least go for the tie but was dissuaded by the medical staff in view of the number of games still on the schedule.
 Having beaten the point spread at any rate, Team Chatsworth headed to the showers (located just past Acetominophen Alley) with head held high.